kumarpandule/stroll/README.md

-# stroll
+# Stroll - First Assignment

-A new dating application.
+❤️💑🔥An brand new dating application.

 ## Getting Started